Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Simulation experiments

-The first comparison under $\mathcal{H}_{0}$ is based on i.i.d. $\left\{ u_{t}\right\} $ with the following distributions: standard normal (`Nor' in Table 2), a Student with three degrees of freedom (`Stud'), and a centered chi square with one degree of freedom (`Chi').
-The Student distribution is used to test the sensitivity of our test to the lack of higher-order moments and the chi square one can reveal sensitivity to skewness.
+The first comparison under $\mathcal{H}_{0}$ is based on i.i.d. $\left\{ u_{t}\right\} $ with the following distributions: standard normal (`Nor' in Table 2), Student with three degrees of freedom (`Stud'), and centered chi square with one degree of freedom (`Chi').
+The Student distribution is used to test the sensitivity of our test to the lack of higher-order moments while the chi square distribution can reveal sensitivity to skewness.